Wear the Change

 Fast fashion harms our environment.

-We’re committed to using only safe, sustainable materials — like GOTS certified organic cotton, Lenzing certified modal, and ethical alpaca — that aren’t treated with harsh chemicals, pesticides, or synthetic dyes.
+We’re committed to using only safe, sustainable materials — like GOTS certified organic cotton, Lenzing certified modal, and ethical alpaca — that aren’t treated with harsh chemicals or pesticides.
 We believe it’s our responsibility to create beautiful, long-lasting clothing that works with the planet — not against it.